Amanda (Mandy) M. Gundlach GoodOffice: Cheyenne

 - Successfully tried and obtained a defense verdict in a jury trial regarding motor vehicle accident injuries.

-For more than 13 years, Mandy has been representing and advising employers and some employees in a variety of employment issues.
-She has represented clients with the Department of Workforce services, EEOC, Department of Labor, and in Wyoming state and federal courts.
-Mandy has also very successfully represented clients in front of the Wyoming Public Service Commission and in a variety of personal injury, trucking and transportation, administrative, and contract matters.
+For more than 14 years, Mandy has been representing and advising employers and some employees in a wide variety of employment-related issues.
+She has represented clients in front of the Department of Workforce Services, EEOC, Department of Labor, and in Wyoming state and federal courts.
+Mandy has very successfully represented clients in front of the Wyoming Public Service Commission and in a variety of personal injury, trucking and transportation, administrative, and contract matters.
 She enjoys working with employers, and their managers and supervisors, to train them in the areas of harassment, ADA and other discrimination, and management issues, as well as compliance with both required and “best practices” responsibilities, including counseling employers through pandemic-related employment issues.
 She has extensive experience with trucking accident litigation, and she is a member of the Trucking Industry Defense Association (TIDA).
 She has served as a consulting trial attorney when needed by other counsel, and she was invited and admitted into the Association of Defense Trial Attorneys (ADTA), served as President of the Defense Lawyers Association of Wyoming (DLAW), and is recognized by Super Lawyers and Best Lawyers.

 - Commercial Litigation